marxjmoura/nvim/README.md

-# nvim
+# My Neovim Setup

-My Neovim Setup
+This is my Neovim setup at the moment.